aslanyan13/Audo-Visualizations/README.md

 # Audio-Visualizations
-Different types of audio visualizations created with C++ SFML
+Different types of audio visualizations created with C++ SFML and Bass libraries.